-- Excessive schedule pressure rules out this approach - Excessive optimism about understanding of surrounding hardware and software - -Limitations of in_irq() - "Interesting" properties of user-mode helpers: Entering exception handlers then never leaving them - Excessive optimism about understanding of requirements - "But it is only a few microseconds added latency!!!" - "But it is only a few extra scheduler-clock interrupts!!!" - "But it won't degrade scalability up to at least eight CPUs!!!" - Excessive optimism about understanding of algorithm - "But that cannot possibly happen!!!" - But without excessive optimism, we would never start anything...
+- Excessive schedule pressure rules out this approach - Excessive optimism about understanding of surrounding hardware and software - -Limitations of in_irq() - "Interesting" properties of user-mode helpers: Entering exception handlers then never leaving them - Excessive optimism about understanding of requirements - "It is only a few microseconds added latency!!!" - "It is only a few extra scheduler-clock interrupts!!!" - "It won't degrade scalability up to at least eight CPUs!!!" - Excessive optimism about understanding of algorithm - "That cannot possibly happen!!!" - But without excessive optimism, we would never start anything...

-Avoiding Debugging By Mechanical Proofs
+Avoiding Bugs By Mechanical Proofs

-Avoiding Debugging By Mechanical Proofs
+Avoiding Bugs By Mechanical Proofs